gpayoo/gpayoo/index.md

 # [](#header-1) Class Schedule

 NOTE: You must bring your own calculator to class.
 Lack of a calculator means you can not participate in class activities requiring a calculator, and participation points will be deducted.
-Sharing of calculator is not permitted.
+Sharing of calculators is not permitted.
 Phone calculators are not permitted.

 # [](#header-2) Current